-Finally, given the continuing year on year reduction in funding for the Council, I should stress that the extent to which Councillors do not implement the savings proposed in 2018/19 will both:-
+Finally, given the continuing year on year reduction in funding for the Council, I should stress that the extent to which Councillors do not implement the savings proposed in 2019/20 will both:-

-- increase the amount required to be drawn from reserves to achieve a balanced budget for that year; and - increase the requirement for savings in 2019/20 and later years at a time of further funding reductions combined with lower levels of reserves.
-This will require additional budget reductions to be identified over and above the significant savings already identified in the medium-term financial plan (i.e. currently £1.1m in 2019/20 and £0.8m in 2020/21).
+- increase the amount required to be drawn from reserves to achieve a balanced budget for that year when the Budget Support Reserve is forecast to reduce to a balance of £0.200m within the MTFP period; and - increase the requirement for savings during 2019/20 and later years at a time of further funding reductions that cannot be accurately quantified at this time, combined with lower levels of reserves.
+This will require additional budget reductions to be identified over and above the significant savings already identified in the medium-term financial plan (i.e. currently £1.305m in 2020/22 and £1.398m in 2021/22).

-Acknowledging the above and setting this within the wider control framework and financial management arrangements applied within the council I consider the Council's budget for 2018/19 in isolation to be robust.
+Acknowledging the above and setting this within the wider control framework and financial management arrangements applied within the council I consider the Council's budget for 2019/20 in isolation to be robust.

-Although I am not required at this stage to comment on the robustness of estimates for future years' budgets, as in previous years, it is my view that when considering the budget calculations for 2018/19, Councillors must have regard to the medium term financial position of the Council when deciding the budget and council tax for next year.
+Although I am not required at this stage to comment on the robustness of estimates for future years' budgets, as in previous years, it is my view that when considering the budget calculations for 2019/20, Councillors must have regard to the medium term financial position of the Council when deciding the budget and council tax for next year.

-It was evident from the 4 year funding settlement that core government funding would continue to reduce through to 2019/20.
+It was evident from the 4 year funding settlement that core government funding has reduced over that period this coming financial year, 2019/20.
 Beyond this, the level of uncertainty simply increases given the Government's intention to complete a Fair Funding Review of local authorities' relative needs and resources and move to implement 75% local retention of business rates.
-These render projections for 2020/21 problematic with the outcomes uncertain accepting that they could be more or less favourable than what is currently assumed.
+These render projections for 2020/21 and beyond problematic with the outcomes uncertain accepting that they could be more or less favourable than what is currently assumed.

-Assuming a balanced budget is agreed for 2018/19, in line with that set out in the budget report, there is a need to achieve further savings of £1.9m over the period to 2020/21 based on current assumptions.
-These include assumed increases in Council Tax at the maximum permitted without recourse to a referendum combined with the phased use of reserves.
+Assuming a balanced budget is agreed for 2019/20, in line with that set out in the budget report, there is a need to achieve further savings of £2.7m over the period to 2021/22 based on current assumptions.
+These include assumed increases in Council Tax at the maximum permitted (being, 2.99%) without recourse to a referendum combined with the phased use of reserves.

 The extent of savings required is such that it is not feasible to generate these simply from incremental reductions in services or wholly from back-office functions.
 Hence, savings on the scale required should be considered strategically and set in the context of the main areas of service spending.
-It is acknowledged that good progress has been made on these key areas; however, the financial challenge facing the Council is such that more work is needed and it will take time to identify and implement the required level of savings.
-As a result Councillors are requested to commence this work early in 2018/19 to support the Council's ongoing transition to a lower and more sustainable cost base in subsequent years.
+It is acknowledged that good progress has been made on these key areas, however the financial challenge facing the Council is such that more work is needed and it will take time to identify and implement the required level of savings.
+As a result Councillors are requested to commence this work early in 2019/20 to support the Council's ongoing transition to a lower and more sustainable cost base in subsequent years.

-The extent to which savings are not agreed for 2018/19 simply increases the requirement for savings in later years albeit with less time to plan effectively as the cushion of reserves is used at a faster rate than planned.
+The extent to which savings are not agreed for 2019/20 simply increases the requirement for savings in later years albeit with less time to plan effectively as the cushion of reserves is used at a faster rate than planned.